 We realize that restoring the Maskinonge Subwatershed to a healthier ecosystem is not going to happen through regulation and government action alone.
 As such, our main goal is to work with the watershed-wide community and landowners in particular, to expand their interest in taking on a stewardship role in their own backyards.
 We offer landowners free technical advice and help them to access the funds they need to create and sustain a better environment.

-Project Coordinator, Maskinonge River Recovery Project (MRRP)
+Stewardship Technician, Maskinonge River Recovery Project (MRRP)